• StarPure Gel Recovery Kit (Membrane Column Method)

 Since DNA may be lost during electrophoresis, in order to determine the actual recovery efficiency of kits from different manufacturers, we cut 100 mg of clean blank gel and placed it in a 1.5 mL EP tube.

-At the same time, 1000 ng of 450 bp DNA fragments were added, and the gel sol and subsequent DNA recovery processes were performed using kits from different manufacturers (according to the manufacturers' respective instructions).
+At the same time, 1000 ng of 450 bp DNA fragments were added, and the gel dissolution and subsequent DNA recovery processes were performed using kits from different manufacturers (according to the respective manufacturers' instructions).

-The DNA recovery rate of the Qihengxing membrane column gel recovery kit was higher than that of supplier A and supplier B (Fig. 1).
+The DNA recovery rate of the Qihengxing membrane column gel extraction kit was higher than that of supplier A and supplier B (Fig. 1).

 Fig.1 DNA recovery rate of gel recovery kits from different manufacturers

-2. Effective recovery of DNA of various fragment sizes
+2. Effectively recover DNA of various fragment sizes

-Using Bioengineering DNA marker (B500351) as the sample, 20 μL of sample was loaded and separated by electrophoresis in 1% gel.
+Using a DNA marker (B500351) from Bioengineering as a sample, 20 μL of sample was loaded and separated by electrophoresis in a 1% gel.
+The fragments were manually cut out from the agarose gel.

-5000 bp, 1000 bp and 500 bp DNA fragments were recovered using StarPure gel recovery kit (column method) and eluted with 30 μL; the elution product of each fragment
+DNA fragments of 5000 bp, 1000 bp, and 500 bp were recovered using the StarPure gel recovery kit (column method) and eluted with 30 μL; the elution product of each fragment

-The samples were electrophoresed again with the marker (5 μL) and the marker (3 μL) and the results were compared.
+The samples (5 μL) and marker (3 μL) were re-run on agarose gel electrophoresis and the results were compared.

-1. Materials you need to prepare: centrifuge, water bath (or metal bath), isopropanol, 1.5 mL centrifuge tubes, and 80% ethanol.
+1. Materials to prepare: centrifuge, water bath (or metal bath), isopropanol, 1.5 mL centrifuge tubes, and 80% ethanol.

 2. StarPure Gel Buffer A may produce precipitation at low temperatures.
 Please check before use.
-If there is precipitation, please dissolve it at 37℃ and use it after cooling to room temperature.
+If precipitation is present, dissolve it at 37°C and cool to room temperature before use.

-1. Before first use, add isopropyl alcohol to the StarPure Gel Washing Buffer C bottle (according to the volume indicated on the bottle label) and mix well.
+1. Before first use, add isopropyl alcohol to the StarPure Gel Washing Buffer C bottle (according to the volume indicated on the bottle label) and mix thoroughly.

 1. Please adjust the water bath (or metal bath) to 56°C in advance.